CDR Allon Turek, USN

 Naval Oceanography Operations Command

-CDR Swick’s personal awards include the Navy and Marine Corps Commendation Medal (four awards), Navy Achievement Medal (two awards), and various service and campaign awards.
+His awards include the Navy Commendation Medal (three awards), and Navy Achievement Medal (five awards) in addition to various service and campaign awards.